citizensnipz/Charon/contributing.md

 ## Folder Structure

 ```
-/src -- here all the source code for the app
+/src -- here is all the source code for the app is located
-/static -- here belongs all the .scss or svgs
+/src/styles -- here is all the code for the sass files

 ```

 ## Code Style

 We're following the AirBnB code style plese take a look at it here: [https://github.com/airbnb/javascript](https://github.com/airbnb/javascript)